ultimatecoder/ultimatecoder.github.io/_posts/draft.md

 ![Title image]({{site.url}}/assets/images/python_jobs/main.jpg)

 The last few months were tiring.
 I hardly got any time for writing.
 I was busy preparing content for a workshop and talk.
-Hope I will get into my flow soon.
+Hopefully I will get into my flow soon.
 In this post I will try to answer most important question of our life, “Employment!”.
 At conferences, IRC channels or even at the corner of a road, I had requested people to suggest good employment opportunities for me.
 I am not that extremely lucky fellow who has always landed on safe islands.
 My poor